 If you were hurt at work in an accident, you might have options about how to file your claim and get compensation.
 Some injuries must be handled through the workers’ compensation system in Maryland, which means that your case might need to be reported through certain processes and handled by certain agencies and by filing certain forms along the way.
-In other cases, you could be entitled to go directly to the courts and file an injury lawsuit to help you get compensation.
-The Baltimore workplace injury lawyers at Rice, Murtha & Psoras explain the timeline you have to pursue compensation, how to report your case and which system might be best for your case.
+In other cases, you could be entitled to go directly to the courts and file an injury lawsuit to help you get compensation. the Baltimore workplace injury lawyers at Rice, Murtha & Psoras explain the timeline you have to pursue compensation, how to report your case, and which system might be best for your case.

 How Long Do I Have to Report a Work Injury for a Lawsuit in Maryland?